Nashville Sounds to Celebrate the Latinx Community with Specialty Jerseys and Auction - NewsBreak

 As part of the Vihuelas’ Copa de la Diversión weekend, the team will be auctioning their game-worn jerseys on Friday, June 24.
 The auction will benefit Conexión Americas and will go from June 20-27.
 Fans can bid on the game-worn jerseys through the MiLB auction platform online.

-The post Nashville Sounds to Celebrate the Latinx Community with Specialty Jerseys and Auction appeared first on Wilson County Source .
+The post Nashville Sounds to Celebrate the Latinx Community with Specialty Jerseys and Auction appeared first on Cheatham County Source .

 Comments / 0